fhumbertodf/dicionario/Textos4.md

 machine and jumped in.
 I set the dial for the twenty-first century.
 The machine whirred and buzzed.
 My time machine landed in the twenty-first century.
 I got away just in time.*

-## 70: My House.

->*Article #94 A Baby
+## 94 A Baby.

-My aunt just had a baby girl.
+>*My aunt just had a baby girl.
 We went to the hospital to visit my aunt and to see the new baby.
 My aunt was feeling fine, although she was just a bit tired.
 She walked with us to a big window that had lots of babies behind it.
 She pointed to a crib with a baby in it.
 The baby was wrapped in a pink blanket.
 We all said how pretty the baby looked.
 I couldn't believe how tiny the baby